How to Make a Flameless Campfire {And Other Helpful Tips for Camping Without Fire}

-All that being said, even a weekend of frolicking in the forest did not come without its challenges.
+But even a weekend of frolicking in the forest did not come without its challenges.

 However, Camp Fire kids (including grown-up Camp Fire kids) are resourceful, and our friend Sandie came prepared.
 She set up this lovely little flameless campfire in one of our favorite spots – and almost as soon as we gathered ’round, we started noticing something very interesting.

-Honestly, these pictures do not do Sandie’s campfire justice.
-In real life, the lights all blend together, giving the illusion of slow burning embers on a low fire.
+(Honestly, these pictures do not do Sandie's campfire justice.
+In real life, the lights all blend together, giving the illusion of slow burning embers on a low fire.)

 You see, there we were, sitting around our campfire in our folding chairs, sharing camp memories and catching up on the year past – and despite the lack of flames and heat, as the sun set and the temperatures fell, each of us began moving our chairs closer to the fire.
 Some even stood and raised their hands as if to warm them over the flames, and others rested the soles of their feet to face them.
 And surprisingly, we (or at least I) felt somewhat warmer in doing so.

-So it seems as though a Campfire can be, like many things, as much a state of mind as it is a reality.
+So it seems as though a campfire can be, like many things, as much a state of mind as it is a reality.

 That gave me something to think about.